DazWilkin/gcp-exporter/README.md

       Disables the metrics collector for Cloud Logging --collector.monitoring.disable
-      Disables the metrics collector for Cloud Monitoring --collector.scheduler.disable
+      Disables the metrics collector for Cloud Monitoring --collector.pubsub.disable
+      Disables the metrics collector for Cloud Pub/Sub --collector.pubsub.endpoint
+      The endpoint of the Pub/Sub service or emulator --collector.scheduler.disable
       Disables the metrics collector for Cloud Scheduler --collector.storage.disable